Fidel's Cuba: 3 generations under 'El Comandante'

 "I tended to them all," she said.
 "I worked like a mule.
 I was tired, but had to keep going."

 The revolution enabled her, a black woman, to appear in movies and novelas after she answered a casing call by the Cuban Institute of Cinematographic Art and Industry.
-Cuba's hotels and nightclubs opened for the first time to blacks under Castro's reign.
+Cuba's hotels and nightclubs opened for the first time to blacks under Castro's reign, she said.

 She was reminded that it was Raul Castro who lifted the ban on Cubans staying in tourist hotels in 2008.